engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 If our system utilizes tracing tools, we extend the execution context with a trace context to granularly aggregate logs.
 We replace our hop counter with the trace id and span id.
 To consolidate our spans to a shared trace, we propagate our execution context.

 The origin of the telemetry is also known as the **resource context**.
-We store information about the source of our data, the machine it is running on, the name and version of our software, the internal ip address, telemetry exporter library, the client ip address.
+We store information about the source of our data, the machine it is running on, the name and version of our software, the internal IP address, telemetry exporter library, the client IP address.
 Using these three correlations we are able to filter, query and analyze across a broad set of requirements.

 ### Beyond structured data